-Epiphone 1961 full line catalogue, page 8.
+Epiphone 1961 full line catalog, page 8.
 Details of the Epiphone Crestwood Custom (SB332) and Epiphone Wilshire (SB432), two of Epiphones earliest solid body guitars.
 The Crestwood was launched in 1959, the Wilshire in 1960.
 Prior to this point Epiphone had really only produced hollow body instruments, but from the early 1960s Gibson decided to use the brand as a means of increasing output by supplying new non-Gibson dealers with a very similar product.
 This called for a range of new models, similar (in construction, components and pricing) to the new Gibson Les Paul / SG solid bodies.

 The Crestwood is listed solely available in Cherry finish.
 By the time of the next catalogue, White finish was also offered.